apoboard/software/2017/README.md

 Arduino IDE Settings
 ----------------------
-* Arduino IDE Version - 1.6.8
+* Arduino IDE Version - 1.6.8 (This code will only compile in 1.6.~ versions of Arduino, not the latest versions)
 * Board - Arduino Uno
 * Baud Rate - 115200